 Things to do in the Uvac canyon and its surroundings

-In addition to the mentioned hiking to sightseeing, boat riding and kayaking by the Uvac lake, you can go in the off-road ride by terrain vehicles along the Pester plateau, the slopes of Zlatar and Jadovnik, to the waterfall of Sopotnica.
+In addition to the mentioned hike to the viewpoints, boating and kayaking by the Uvac lake, you can go on an off-road drive with all-terrain vehicles on the Pešter plateau.
+Then along the slopes of Zlatar and Jadovnik, to the Sopotnica waterfall.

 You can visit the cultural sights in Sjenica the Sultan Valida mosque from XIX century.
 It is the foundation of Sultan Abdul Hamid II.
 This monument represents the golden era of Sjenica, the time when Sjenica was the seat of Sandzak - the administrative area in the Ottoman Empire.
 Architecturally, it is one of the most beautiful Islamic monuments in Serbia.

 Another, very important monument of Islamic culture is the Mosque in the Angle built at the beginning of the 18th century.
-It is the oldest mosque in the territory of the municipality of Sjenica and has a very strong influence on the local population, that moved to Pester from Herzegovina, Montenegro, and Albania.
+It is the oldest mosque in the territory of the municipality of Sjenica.
+It has a very strong influence on the local population, who moved to Pešter from Herzegovina, Montenegro, and Albania.

 If you are a fan of good food, Paster specialties are well-known.